Ednah1/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that checks for alphabetic character.Prototype: int _isalpha(int c); Returns 1 if c is a letter, lowercase or uppercase Returns 0 otherwise
+a function that prints the sign of a number wit Prototype: int prints  + if n is greater than zeroReturns 1 and prints + if n is greater than zero Returns 0 and prints 0 if n is zero Returns -1 and prints - if n is less than zero